 Calm, regular, powerful, complex: tides are a natural phenomenon that is both fascinating and mysterious.
 Before sailing, you have to take into account the tidal currents.
-Here are 4 vital things to know about the ebb and flow of the tide.
+Here are four vital things to know about the ebb and flow of the tide.

 The tide is the rise and fall of the oceans and seas.
 It is the result of forces exerted by the Moon and the Sun on the sea combined with the rotation of the Earth which generates a centrifugal force.
-This so-called gravitational force varies depending on the position of the Moon and the Sun in relation to the Earth: if they are on the same side or directly opposite each other, there will be a strong tide.
+This so-called gravitational force varies depending on the position of the Moon and the Sun in relation to the Earth: if they are on the same side or directly opposite each other, there will be a high tide.
 If they are separated by 90°, there will be a low tide.

 2. Tidal coefficient

 The tidal coefficient is the size of the tide in relation to its mean.
 It usually varies between 20 and 120.
 The higher the tidal coefficient, the larger the tidal range – i.e. the difference in water height between high and low tide.
 This means that the sea level rises and falls back a long way.
 The mean value is 70.
-We talk of high tides – called spring tides – from coefficient 95.
-Conversely, lower tides are called neap tides.
+We talk of strong tides – called spring tides – from coefficient 95.
+Conversely, weak tides are called neap tides.

 3. Marine currents